YumeProof/YumeProof_contracts/README.md

 - Credits are non-divisible (no decimals).
 - All admin capabilities are transferred to the protocol admin after initialization.
 - Daily free credit limits are enforced per user address (max 2 per day).
-- Gas station sponsorship is available for covering transaction costs.
+- **All transactions are automatically sponsored by the IOTA Gas Station at the network level.**
 - Each notarization request requires a unique ID for tracking and verification.
 - Notarization records are stored with status tracking (pending, completed, failed).
 - Device verification and credential management are handled by external services.
+- Users don't need to pay gas fees for any operations.